How to Do A Personal Spiritual Retreat

 Who should consider taking a personal spiritual retreat?

-For moms of children or teens, a weekend {or afternoon, if that’s all you can manage} of uninterrupted Bible study, worship, and prayer can bring refreshment in spirit and purpose, as well as physical and mental rest.
+For moms of children or teens, a weekend (or an afternoon) of uninterrupted Bible study, worship, and prayer can bring refreshment in spirit, as well as physical and emotional rest.

-For women involved in ministry {paid or volunteer}, a personal spiritual retreat can provide time for reflection, focused study, and silence to hear from God.
+For those involved in ministry (paid or volunteer), a personal spiritual retreat provides time for reflection, focused study, and encouragement from God that is often needed when serving others.

-For any woman, whatever your circumstance, a personal spiritual retreat creates space to sit with Jesus, read Scripture, journal what God gives you, and be renewed—body, mind, and soul.
+For anyone, whatever your circumstance, a personal spiritual retreat creates space to sit with Jesus, read Scripture, journal your thoughts and what God is teaching you, and be renewed—body, mind, and soul.

-For the woman struggling with a particular situation or challenge, a personal spiritual retreat allows for private, alone time with God—to seek His face for guidance and be encouraged.
+If you are struggling with a particular situation or challenge, a spiritual retreat allows for private, alone time with God to seek His face for guidance and peace.

 How to plan for a personal spiritual retreat?

-If you feel a retreat is something you need in your life, here are a few suggestions for how to get started.
+If you need a retreat, here are a few suggestions for how to get started.

 #1 – Pray and plan.
-Ask the Lord to help you find the time, space, and resources needed for a retreat.
-If married, share with your spouse that you would like to take time alone for spiritual enrichment.
-Make decisions about childcare, if needed, and ask God to work out all the details.
+Ask God to help you find the time, space, and resources for a retreat.
+If married, share with your spouse that you would like to take time alone with the Lord.
+If needed, make decisions about childcare and ask God to work out the details.

 #2 – Select the date and location.
-Determine how much time you can take and put it on your calendar.
+Put it on your calendar.
 Try to schedule a weekend or overnight.
-If that’s not possible, plan for a full or half-day retreat {coffee shops, bookstores, or the local library usually offer quiet places to retreat for short periods).
-For overnight or weekend retreats, hotels or bed & breakfasts are good options.
+For overnight or weekend retreats, a hotel, bed & breakfast, or rental can be good options.
 Look for discounts online.
 Request a room on the top floor in a quiet corner.
 Consider what is available nearby, such as walking trails or tranquil places to enjoy God’s creation.
+If overnight is not an option, plan a full or half-day retreat (coffee shops, bookstores, or the local library usually offer quiet places to retreat for short periods).

 #4 – Create your spiritual retreat survival bag.
-Pack the following items to take with you.
+Consider packing the following items for your retreat.

 Bible